twomoonsfactory/PartyThingsReceiver/README.md

 # PartyThingsReceiver
 Custom receiver application for a Chromecast app.
 Built with AngularJS.

 <b>The app is undergoing an overhaul to take advantage of Angular Material for a greatly improved UI.
-While not 100% complete, to see the work in progress please visig the Working branch of this repository.</b>
+The majority of the work is done, except for styling.
+You can see the animations and flow of the game working on the Master branch.
+For adjusted timings and improved styles, please see the Working branch.</b>

 The Sender applications for this Chromecast party game are in progress for both iOS and Android, and will should be available soon.